MisterPhilip/awesome-adobe-launch/README.md

 ### SDKs

-*Here SDKs to help make developing with the API easier.
+*Here are SDKs to help make developing with the API easier.
 Note that not all of these are supported by Adobe.*

  * [Python](https://github.com/pitchmuc/pylaunch)